MustaphaU/Merlin-RecSys-MLOps-on-AWS/README.md

 ## Deployment Instructions
 There are two variants of this project based on the autoscaling product.
 1. ### **Autoscaling with Karpenter (self-managed) and Horizontal Pod Autoscaler**
     Triton pods are scaled using Kubernetes HPA with Custom metrics and the Cluster Nodes are managed/scaled by Karpenter.
-The codes are in the directory [Merlin-MLOps-on-AWS-with-Karpenter](Merlin-MLOps-on-AWS-with-Karpenter), also visit [SETUP_INSTRUCTIONS](Merlin-MLOps-on-AWS-with-Karpenter/documentation/setup_instructions.md) for instructions on how to set up the infrastructure and deploy the recommender system.
+You can find the code in this [Merlin-MLOps-on-AWS-with-Karpenter](Merlin-MLOps-on-AWS-with-Karpenter), also visit [SETUP_INSTRUCTIONS](Merlin-MLOps-on-AWS-with-Karpenter/documentation/setup_instructions.md) for instructions on how to set up the infrastructure and deploy the recommender system.
     ![Autoscaling with Karpenter and k8s HPA](images/Karpenter_autoscaling.png)

 2. ### **Autoscaling with Cluster Autoscaler and Horizontal Pod Autoscaler (HPA)**
     Triton pods are scaled using the Kubernetes HPA with Custom metrics and Cluster nodes are scaled by Cluster Autoscaler.
-The codes are in the directory [Merlin-MLOps-on-AWS-with-with-Cluster_Autoscaler](Merlin-MLOps-on-AWS-with-with-Cluster_Autoscaler), also visit [SETUP_INSTRUCTIONS](Merlin-MLOps-on-AWS-with-with-Cluster_Autoscaler/documentation/SETUP_INSTRUCTIONS.md) for instructions on how to set up the infrastructure and deploy the recommender system.
+You can find the code in this directory [Merlin-MLOps-on-AWS-with-with-Cluster_Autoscaler](Merlin-MLOps-on-AWS-with-with-Cluster_Autoscaler), also visit [SETUP_INSTRUCTIONS](Merlin-MLOps-on-AWS-with-with-Cluster_Autoscaler/documentation/SETUP_INSTRUCTIONS.md) for instructions on how to set up the infrastructure and deploy the recommender system.
     ![Autoscaling with Cluster Autoscaler and k8s HPA](images/Cluster_Autoscaling.png)

 ## Acknowledgements